 Costa Rica has over 60 volcanos but only six of them are active.
 With a unique environment created by changes in altitude, areas around volcanoes are a breeding ground for rich biodiversity that you won’t be able to see anywhere else in the world.
 Visit some of the most popular volcanos in Costa Rica like Arenal Volcano, towers over a lush landscape that’s perfect for adventure touring.
 Paos Volcano in the Central Valley is one of the world’s biggest active volcanoes and also features one of the world’s most acidic lakes.
 Bubbling mud pools and hot springs surround the Rincon de la Vieja Volcano, attracting scientists and tourists alike.

-Visit the Arenal Volcano with the Jungle and Islands Expedition tour or the Costa Rica Family Vacations tour.
-Or hike through Rincon de la Vieja national park with this tour.
+Visit the Arenal Volcano, take a Costa Rica Family Vacations tours or hike through Rincon de la Vieja national park.

 Around 30% of the total land area in Costa Rica is protected, making the country a prime destination for hikers who want to experience the best of Costa Rica's rainforest.
 There are many good trails to go hiking in Costa Rica.
 A variety of wildlife refuges and national parks offer mountain treks for all skill levels.
 Both newbies and seasoned hikers will enjoy varied landscapes, from lush forest regions to challenging volcanic trails.
 If you’re new to hiking, signing up for a guided hike is the best way to learn about the environment while going at a comfortable pace.